PIGNet: A physics-informed deep learning model toward generalized drug-target interaction predictions: Method

-\emph{van der Waals (VDW) interaction} We used 12-6 Lennard-Jones potential to calculate the VDW interaction term, $E^{vdw}$.
+We used 12-6 Lennard-Jones potential to calculate the VDW interaction term, $E^{vdw}$.
 We considered all protein and ligand atom pairs except for metal atoms whose VDW radii highly vary depending on the atom type.
 The total VDW energy is obtained as a sum of all possible atom-atom pairwise VDW energy contribution coefficients. $E^{vdw}$ can be described as follows:

 where $c_{ij}$, predicted from a fully connected layer, indicates the minimum VDW interaction energy and renders each estimated energy component similar to the true energy component, in order to reflect the physical reality.